 Checked Baggage: Each bag must weigh 50 pounds or less and have a maximum dimension of 62 linear inches (length + height + width) to avoid additional charges.
 View our Checked Baggage page for more information regarding checked baggage fees, waivers, oversize or overweight rules, prohibited items, sporting equipment, and more.

 Keep Valuables in Your Carry-On Baggage

-Customers should carry prescription medications, passports, cash, jewelry, cameras, business papers, film and other valuables in carry-on luggage to keep control of these items.
+Please carry prescription medications, passports, cash, jewelry, cameras, business papers, film, and other valuables in carry-on luggage to keep control of these items.
 View our checked baggage policy for a list of items not covered for loss or damage in your checked baggage.

 Label All Baggage

-Travelers should provide a clearly printed baggage tag on the outside and inside of each piece of luggage.
-Tags should include name, address, permanent phone number and a phone number at the destination.
+To be safe, it’s best that you use a clearly printed baggage tag on the outside and inside of each piece of your luggage.
+The tags should include your name, address, permanent phone number, and a phone number at your destination.
 Tags for the outside of your bags are available at the airport ticket counter.
-Download a baggage ID tag for placement inside your luggage.
+Download a baggage ID tag to use inside your luggage.